sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 IITB has provided ESDC with Microsoft Azure's Office 365 in a way that follows Information Management policy requirements

-IT Policies have been refreshed to align with the Policy on Service and Digital, framing employee behaviors for a modern and open organization.
+IT Policies have been refreshed to align with the Policy on Service and Digital, framing employee behaviors for a modern and open organization, aligned with the rest of the GC.

 #### Strong Culture of Learning